courupteddata/Scheduler/README.md

 - Levan Sulimanov

 # Scheduler
-A repository to store the scheduling application.
+A repository to store the scheduling application and its development.